 Residents' communication needs will be identified in the personal planning documentation and supports put in place where needed.
 A communication passport will be developed if required and will include information such as 'all about me', 'special people in my life' and 'how I communicate'.
+This will also include details of how staff should communicate with the resident.

 Assistive devices such as iPads, tablets and iPods will also be available.
-Internet access will be provided in the centre and through the day services.
+Internet access will be provided in the centre and through the day services and local library.

-The person in charge and team leader discussed various strategies that may be used depending on the needs of the residents including pictorial sequencing and social stories.
-Plans were already in place through the parent organisation to ensure that, if required, staff will receive training in Lámh (a manual sign system used to support communication) and Cant (a dialect of the Irish Travelling Community).
+The regional manager discussed various strategies that may be used depending on the needs of the residents including Picture Exchange Communication System (PECS), pictorial sequencing and social stories.
+Plans were already in place through the parent organisation to ensure that, if required, staff will receive training in Lámh (a manual sign system used to support communication).
 Residents will also have access to the services of a speech and language therapist if necessary.